Kriangsak1997/Todo-App/README.md

-# Todo-App
+# Todo-App (Instruction)
 In this project, you will be developing a Todo app using the following tools and frameworks:

-VueJS
+VueJS <br>
 Vuex (It is possible to replace vuex store with Firebase's realtime database completely.
-In that case, you don't need to use vuex.)
+In that case, you don't need to use vuex.)<br>
-Vue Router
+Vue Router<br>
-Vuetify
-Firebase
+Vuetify<br>
+Firebase<br>
-You may add other libraries if you think you need them.
+You may add other libraries if you think you need them.<br>

-In this todo list app, you will implement a todo list with sub-tasks.
+In this todo list app, you will implement a todo list with sub-tasks.<br>

-Here are the features that your app must have:
+Here are the features that your app must have:<br>

-User can self register using email/password/confirm-password or Google OAuth2.
+User can self register using email/password/confirm-password or Google OAuth2.<br>
-User can login using email/password or Google OAuth2.
+User can login using email/password or Google OAuth2.<br>
-User can create a todo item.
+User can create a todo item.<br>
-User can specify target complete date for todo item.
+User can specify target complete date for todo item.<br>
-User can mark a todo item as completed or done.
+User can mark a todo item as completed or done.<br>
-The completed items can be:
+The completed items can be:<br>
-Shown on todo list - showing the item but style the completed items so that they can be distinguished from unfinished items Hidden on todo list - the items will be hidden from the todo list be not deleted from the database.
+Shown on todo list - showing the item but style the completed items so that they can be distinguished from unfinished items<br>
+Hidden on todo list - the items will be hidden from the todo list be not deleted from the database.
 User can toggle show/hide completed items.
 Cleared from todo list - the completed items can be permanently removed from the database.
 Each todo item can have sub-tasks.